Best HD image converters to try in 2026: side-by-side comparison

 - Free plan with HD photo converter and basic AI tools.

-- Pro subscription unlocks vector (SVG) conversion and more advanced AI features.
+- Pro subscription from $15/month, which unlocks vector (SVG) conversion and more advanced AI features.

 Best for

-- Photographers and social media managers who need batch HD for galleries or campaigns.
+- Photographers and creators who need high-volume batch upscaling.

 Pros